Shared Facilities Dwelling Licence

 See Licence Fees.

-Fees are not permitted to be pro-rated or reduced, however, a recent Council approved amendment to the Doing Business in Winnipeg By-law now allows annual licences to be taken at any time of the year.
+Fees are not permitted to be pro-rated or reduced, however, a recent Council approved amendment to the Community Safety Business Licensing By-law now allows annual licences to be taken at any time of the year.
 Licences are valid for one year from date of purchase.

 See also Converted Residential Dwellings.